-- K8.
-A comprehensive theoretical foundation in the extensive area of business and management in the global environment, with a specific focus on sustainability and leadership, complemented by a variety of analytical and personal skills - K9.
+K8.
+A comprehensive theoretical foundation in the extensive area of business and management in the global environment, with a specific focus on the public health sector, complemented by a variety of analytical and personal skills

+K9.
 A strong understanding of how your knowledge and skills may be employed efficiently within an organisational setting.